Structure and Stability of the 1-Dimensional Mapper: Stability in the bottleneck distance

 The first equality comes from the observation that the points of $\Dg(\tilde f)\sqcup\Dg(\tilde g)$ that lie inside their corresponding staircase can be left unmatched and have a zero cost in the matching, so removing them as in~(\ref{eq:sign1}) does not change the bottleneck cost.
-The first inequality follows from Lemma~\ref{lem:ineqsub} since the diagonal $\Delta$ is included in each of the staircases.
+The first inequality follows from Lemma~\ref{lem:ineqsub} since the diagonal $\Diag$ is included in the closure of each of the staircases.
 The second inequality follows from Theorem~\ref{thm:pdreeb} and the fact that the matchings only match points of the same type (ordinary, extended, relative) and of the same homological dimension.
 The last inequality comes from Theorem~\ref{th:Stab}. \end{proof}

-Note that the classical bottleneck distance $d_\Delta$ is unstable in this context -- see Figure~\ref{fig:counterexample}.
+\paragraph{Interpretation of the stability.} Note that the bottleneck distance $\distb$ is unstable in this context---see Figure~\ref{fig:counterexample}.
 The theorem allows us to make some interesting claims.
-For instance, denoting by $Q_p^\I$ the staircase corresponding to the type of a diagram point~$p$, the quantity
+For instance, denoting by $Q_p^{\I}$ the staircase corresponding to the type of a diagram point~$p$, the quantity

-measures the amount by which the diagram~$D$ must be perturbed in the metric~$d_\I$ in order to bring all its points to the staircase.
+measures the amount by which the diagram~$\Dg$ must be perturbed in the metric~$d_{\I}$ in order to bring all its points to the staircase.
 Hence, by Theorem~\ref{thm:MStab}, given a pair~$(X,f)$, the quantity

 is a lower bound on the amount by which $f$ must be perturbed in the supremum norm in order to remove all the features (branches and holes) from the MultiNerve Mapper.
 Conversely,